The Age-by-Age Guide to Teaching Kids About Money

 Ages 6-10: Real Money with Real Consequences

 This is the age when an allowance becomes a learning tool rather than just a transfer of funds.
-The structure matters more than the amount.
+The structure matters more than the amount — I go deeper on the actual research behind paying kids for chores versus separating the two entirely in the research on allowance, and on why the chores themselves matter independent of any payment in why kids who do chores turn out better.

 The three-jar system is the most widely recommended framework in financial literacy education: separate jars (or containers) labeled Spend, Save, and Give.
 Any money received — allowance, birthday gifts, earnings from small tasks — gets divided among all three before any of it gets spent.